-This is cash flow can be found in the Cash Flow tab in the Basic Budget, and the main screen in Quick Cash Flow Plan.
-Basically, all cash flows, which are not categorized in other categories.
+This cash flow can be found in the Cash Flow tab in the Basic Budget, and the main screen in Quick Cash Flow Plan.
+All cash flows, which are not categorized in other categories, are shown here.

 - Incomes (Cash-ins): cash-in transactions, which are NOT sales, loans, or VAT, are set here.
 (Positive number only)

 - Expenses (Cash-outs): cash-out transactions, which are NOT the Cost of Goods Sold, loans, VAT, or corporation tax, are set here.
-The typical example is the operational cost, such as rent and salary.
+A typical example is an operational cost, such as rent and salary.

 (Negative number only)